 In this activity, request everyone to pair off into twos with people they were not sitting near and/or do not know well.
 The pairs will then ask one another three questions: 1.)
 Name something that you are very proud of in your work and/or personal life.
 2.)
 Tell something about yourself that very few people know about.
 3.)
-Interviewers choice: any question can be asked.
+The interviewer’s choice: any question can be asked.
 Afterward, each person will share with the large group what they learned about their partner.

 9.)
 Kid’s Stuff

-For this creative challenge, you will all work together to create a board game based on the work your business or event conducts.
+For this creative challenge, you will all work together to create a board game based on the work of your business or event conducts.
 Use basic and limited supplies, such as poster boards and markers.
 Have everyone work together using their imaginations to create a fun and interactive game.

 The game may include questions focused on the business that must be answered at certain game spots.
 Also, incorporate rules that show the ways to earn/lose points or move forward/ backward.
 Perhaps a dice will move you forward?
 The sky’s truly the limit with this indoor team building game.

 This exercise will force each person to work collaboratively and give their input in order to create a board game that is fun for everyone.
-And just like any product testing in the office, be sure to play the board game afterwards!
+And just like any product testing in the office, be sure to play the board game afterward!

 10.)
 Spider Web

-That person will then also tell an embarrassing story about his or herself and throw the twine onward.
+That person will then also tell an embarrassing story about himself or herself and throw the twine onward.
 All the while, each successive thrower has to keep a hold of it as well.
 This will continue until the twine has been passed to each person.
 Throughout the game, every person should have the opportunity to humor the group with an embarrassing personal story.
 The end result will produce a “spider web” out of the twine, connecting everyone to each other.

-This indoor team building game shows how each person, no matter how different, is connected in one another.
+This indoor team building game shows how each person, no matter how different, is connected to one another.
 It also allows each person to see how everyone may have vastly different experiences.
 However, they all experience the same emotions and feelings, particularly embarrassment.
 Though you may be very different people, you are also more alike and connected than you realize.